Answers to your questions.

-Taking the time to view these two extraordinary segments filmed right here in Phoenix in 2016 will give added perspective into what First Place is aspiring to do in our community and beyond.
+Taking the time to view these two amazing PBS NewsHour segments filmed right here in Phoenix gives added perspective to what First Place, our sister nonprofit the Southwest Autism Research & Resource Center and our collaborating partners are achieving in our connected community and beyond.

 Apartments are available for one-year leases.
 Residents in good standing may renew annual leases for an unlimited length of time.

 For residents, as often as you like!
-This is your home and you and/or your family will make that decision.
+This is your home and you and/or your family are free to make that decision.

 First Place residents can design a supportive environment most appropriate for their individual needs, including assistance with skill building, community connections, health and wellness and various networks for sustainable systems of support that also include family members and friends.
 As part of the leasing application and exploration process, we work with prospective residents and their families to identify specific support needs, including personal hygiene, cooking, cleaning, transportation, navigating the community, community engagement and working/volunteering.

 The support director, coordinators and trained support specialists are available on a daily basis to provide individualized support in the various life skills outlined above.
 They collaborate to support residents’ vocational/employment goals and assist with planning and facilitating community life activities to encourage resident involvement.
 First Place staff can also assist residents in accessing additional community-based, wrap-around supports beyond First Place.

 First Place offers a vibrant community life!
 Residents may choose from a variety of activities designed to build life, vocational and social skills.
 They also enjoy friendships, group outings and on-site weekday events.
 First Place staff are available to support residents in exploring community opportunities aligned with their individual interests.